dask/dask/docs/source/index.rst

 **Diagnosing Performance**

 Parallel code can be tricky to debug and profile.
-Dask provides a several tools to help make debugging and profiling graph execution easier.
+Dask provides several tools to help make debugging and profiling graph execution easier.

 * :doc:`understanding-performance`